5 from 3 votes

 This post may contain affiliate links.
 Please read our disclosure policy.

-Authentic Italian Pasta Alla Gricia Recipe– Pasta alla Gricia is a classic Roman pasta dish from the Lazio region.
-It’s a simple yet delicious recipe highlighting guanciale, Pecorino Romano cheese, and black pepper.
-It is an easy 20-minute pasta dinner for a busy weeknight!
+Pasta alla Gricia is a classic Roman pasta dish from the Lazio region.
+It’s a simple yet incredibly flavorful recipe that highlights guanciale, Pecorino Romano cheese, and black pepper.
+Ready in just 20 minutes, it’s the perfect quick and satisfying pasta for a busy weeknight dinner.

-You’ll also love Classic Carbonara, Arrabiata, and Cacio e Pepe.
+If you like this recipe I’m sure you’ll also love my Classic Carbonara, Arrabiata, and Cacio e Pepe recipes.

 close up of pasta alla gricia in a bowl with a fork ready to eat.